Majors, minors and specialisations

-A successfully completed major sequence, minor or specialisation is listed on your academic transcript.
+A successfully completed course grouped major sequence, minor or specialisation is listed on your academic transcript.

 Not all courses include major or minor sequences, and/or specialisations.
 Instead, some courses have a prescribed set of units that must be completed to satisfy course requirements and structure.

-To find out if your course has major or minor sequences or specialisations, please see the University Handbook.
+To find out if your course has major or minor sequences or specialisations, please see the University Handbook from your commencing year.

 You can also contact Student Central and speak to a Student Adviser who can help if you have questions about your course requirements and structure.